Operational Due Diligence

 ODD Watch List

-As part of our evaluation both pre- and post-investment, we look at cybersecurity risk and preparedness.
-Click below to read our two-part series where we discuss some of the key prevention measures we look for and highlight best practices in readiness and mitigation.
+As part of our evaluation both pre- and post-investment, we look at cybersecurity risks and preparedness.
+In a two-part series, we discuss some of the key prevention measures we look for and highlight best practices in readiness and mitigation.

 Related News and Insights